NdunguSam01/phase-4-superheroes-code-challenge/README.md

 ### Starting the front end application

-In order to view the results on the front end, follow the following instructions:
+In order to view the results on the front end, follow the instructions below:

 1. **Install dependencies** - to install the dependencies needed to run the React application, open a new terminal and enter the following command